Zaljerem/MealPrinter/README.md

-- **CURRENTLY NOT COMPATIBLE WITH https://steamcommunity.com/sharedfiles/filedetails/?id=2426119067]Animal Controls.
+- **CURRENTLY NOT COMPATIBLE WITH [Animal Controls](https://steamcommunity.com/sharedfiles/filedetails/?id=2426119067).
 Nothing I can do about this AFAIK, only the author can fix his patch.**
 - When looking for a meal, colonists may rarely pick raw food over using the printer.
 This appears to either be a vanilla bug with food dispensers or a third-party mod conflict, since the same problem happens with regular paste dispensers w/o this mod installed.
 Forbidding raw food in your colonist's food policies will prevent it, but there's nothing I can do to fix it.